 Fr.
 Roderick podcast happily playing in the background, and all of a sudden my audio started sounding like an alien spaceship was landing in the background.
 I have an old car, and thus an FM transmitter to listen to my iPod, so these types of occurrences aren't all that rare. :) Then, precious Fr.
 Roderick stopped talking altogether, and I looked down to see that my radio was off.
 Huh?
 I was pondering this surprising development as my car started making gasping noises and stalled.
 Uh oh, not good.
 I managed to coast around the corner and off to the side of the road to try and get it restarted.
 Let's just say that didn't go well.
 A phone call to Mike had him and Anne swooping in to rescue me, with a tow truck soon behind.
 Both Mike and the car shop guy think it's the alternator, but we're waiting for them to call with an official diagnosis.
 So, I'm at home waiting on the car, and I'm hoping that it'll be fixed today.
 Always an adventure. :)

 At any rate, welcome to December's edition of The Church Triumphant!
 Everything is moved up a week in December (book club, this series) to accommodate the holidays, so the dates are off a bit.
 We usually do all of these posts in the 4th week of the month.
-But anyway, today we'll be discussing two saints with upcoming feast days.
-St. Stephen (feast on December 26th) is here on this blog, and the Holy Family (feast on December 28th) is over on Cristina's!
+But anyway, today I'll be discussing a saint with an upcoming feast day - St. Stephen (feast on December 26th).

 These Advent and Christmas feasts are so lovely, are they not?
 Now, I will grant you, St. Stephen isn't exactly an easy story to read through.
 This poor soul is known for his death by stoning by those calling his beliefs blasphemous, and he is the very first Christian martyr.
 A key part of his story is the presence of the future St. Paul in the crowd during all of this.
 Quite a dramatic scene that was, I am certain, especially since St. Stephen was praying for his persecutors as they were stoning him.
 You can see from the iconography in the photo within this post that he is portrayed as a deacon carrying stones atop his Bible.
 He is also shown carrying a green palm, which symbolizes victory.
 Martyrs are often depicted carrying palms for their triumph over the enemies of their soul.